 To Altiora: One Ohio State Newark Student’s Inspiring Story

 The words “Be positive.
 Be a leader.
 Be open.
-Be you.” are frequently uttered by The Ohio State University at Newark sophomore political science major and Cincinnati native Roman Lee.
+Be you.” are frequently uttered by The Ohio State University at Newark sophomore public affairs major and Cincinnati native Roman Lee.
 They tidily sum up how he has accomplished so much despite the odds against him.

 Lee talks openly about his childhood as one of five children raised by a disabled single mother in an economically disadvantaged, predominately African-American neighborhood.
 “The thought of going to college or even getting into a good high school was unimaginable; the dream of becoming successful was unthinkable,” he said.
 “I was told that I wasn’t going to make it; I wasn’t going to become a lawyer or a leader because my family was poor, we lived in a poor neighborhood, and I am African-American.
 I was bullied all through school for who I am: for my ambition to learn, lead, and be successful and a part of something bigger than myself.”